kazewong/Blender_tutorial/README.md

 Reference material and demo file for visualizing a cosmological simualtion in Blender.

 `Introduction to blender.html/.md` are the manual you should follow for going through the tutorial.
+I suggest you use a browser to open the .html file for best experience.

 `IllustrisTNG_128.npz` contains 3 numpy arrays from the IllustrisTNG simulation, each with shape (128,128,128).